RFC Process

 The following roles are recognised in the change management process:

-• Change Advisory Board (CAB): a group that is open to (potential) iSHARE participants, which advices on RFC's.
+Change Advisory Board (CAB): a group that is open to (potential) iSHARE participants, which advises on RFC's.

-• Change Advisory Board chair: the chair of the Change Advisory Board.
-The chair responsible for organizing CAB meetings.
+Change Advisory Board chair: the chair of the Change Advisory Board.
+The chair responsible for organising CAB meetings.

 If one of the parties involved in the process is unsatisfied with the process's outcome, the following escalation path should be followed: